cocos/cocos-docs/en/ui-system/components/engine/index.md

 ## Getting Started with UI

 The difference between defining UI and 2D rendering objects in the engine mainly lies in adaptation and interaction.
-All UI needs to be under Canvas node to make adaptation behavior, and Canvas component itself inherits from `RenderRoot2D` component, so it can also be used as an entry point for data collection.
+All UI needs to be under a Canvas node to make adaptation behavior, and the Canvas component itself inherits from `RenderRoot2D` component, it can also be used as an entry point for data collection.

 The UI is a necessary interactive part of game development.
 Generally, buttons, text, backgrounds, etc. on the game are made through the UI.
 When starting to create a UI, first it is necessary to determine the size of the display area (design resolution) of the current design content, which can be set in the **Project -> Project Settings -> Project Data** panel in the menu bar.